-Program Minimum Weeks Minimum Credits
+linimum Weeks Minimum Credits 36 36

-Dental Administrative Assistant 36 36

-Phlebotomy Technician 30 30

 Attendance

 NCC maintains attendance records for each student and expects students to attend a minimum of 75% of scheduled class hours during each academic term.
 NCC will place a student on attendance probation if they do not meet the minimum attendance requirement during a given academic term.
 NCC will also record a failing grade for a student if they do not attend a minimum of 60% of scheduled class hours during a given academic term.